 We are loving this video of the world-record K’Nex ball roller coaster, and you probably will, too.
-K’Nex are those cool, colorful snap-together sticks.
-As with Lego or Tinkertoys, you can add on more and more pieces to make giant shapes and structures.
+K’Nex are those cool, colorful snap-together sticks you can use to make giant shapes and structures.
 This one, built by Austin Granger, uses more than 126,000 pieces!
 Balls travel up little elevators, roll down wavy ramps, and ride ferris wheels, all of which together fill a huge warehouse.
-Blinking lights line some of the paths to add pizzazz.
-There’s even one of those toilet-bowl drains where the balls circle around and around before going down the hole.
 See if you can follow all those balls, and guess how many sticks each one actually touches!

 Wee ones: The ball “elevators” run up and down a straight line.
 See if you can spot any straight up-and-down lines in your room.

-Little kids: If you snap on a blue K-Nex, then a red, then a white, then a blue to start the pattern again, what color is the 6th stick?
-Bonus: How many sticks do you snap together to make a cube?
+Little kids: How many sticks do you snap together to make a cube?
 If needed, look at a rectangular box-shaped object to see the edges!
+Bonus: If you snap on a blue K-Nex, then a red, then a white, then a blue to start the pattern again, what color is the 6th stick?

 Big kids: If the ball takes 14 seconds to roll to the left on a ramp, then just 1/2 that time to roll back to the right, how long does that whole back-and-forth take?
 Bonus: If a new ball starts at that first spiral every 10 seconds, how many balls will start the trip during a 5-minute stretch — including the very first at 0 seconds?